Soccer-Blow for the Dutch as injury forces Van de Beek out of European Championship | Sports-Games

 Soccer-Blow for the Dutch as injury forces Van de Beek out of European Championship

+Midfielder Donny van de Beek has pulled out of the Netherlands squad for the European Championship because of injury, the Dutch football association (KNVB) said on Tuesday.
+Van de Beek suffered a groin injury and the KNVB said examinations had concluded he would not be fit in time to play in the tournament, which kicks off this week.

-Midfielder Donny van de Beek has had to pull out of the Netherlands squad for the European Championship because of injury, the Dutch football association KNVB said on Tuesday.
+Midfielder Donny van de Beek has pulled out of the Netherlands squad for the European Championship because of injury, the Dutch football association (KNVB) said on Tuesday.

-The Netherlands meet Ukraine in their opening Group C match in Amsterdam on Sunday.
-The 24-year-old Van de Beek, who has 19 caps, had trained separately from the rest of the squad on Monday, along with Matthijs de Light.
-The defender has a groin injury and sat out Sunday's friendly win over Georgia in the last warm-up for the Dutch.
+"A big disappointment for me, especially because it would be my first European Championship and unfortunately I can't be there now.
+I do want to thank you for all the sweet messages.
+That makes me very happy," Van de Beek said in a short video on Instagram The 24-year-old, who has 19 caps, had trained separately from the rest of the squad on Monday, but the extent of the injury only became apparent when he was withdrawn.

-The KNVB said coach Frank de Boer would not be calling up a replacement for Van de Beek, even though the Dutch are entitled to replace him before their first game.
-(Writing by Mark Gleeson in Cape Town; Editing by Christian Radnedge)
+It capped a disappointing season for the player who was unable to command a regular place at Manchester United after a move from Ajax Amsterdam.
+The KNVB said coach Frank de Boer would not be calling up anyone else, even though the Dutch are allowed to replace Van de Beek before their first game.
+(Writing by Mark Gleeson in Cape Town; Editing by Christian Radnedge and Toby Davis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)